For any specific questions, or to get in touch, please use the Contact Form below.

 Which organisations are part of VeriCAV and what are their roles?

-Which organisations are part of VeriCAV and what are their roles?The consortium is made up of seven members, all of whom have specific responsibilities and areas of expertise:
+Which organisations are part of VeriCAV and what are their roles?The consortium is made up of four members, all of whom have specific responsibilities and areas of expertise:

 - HORIBA MIRA is the industry lead partner and will deliver a proof-of concept for advanced test scenario generation and a state-of-art test oracle